Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

 Transitioning Lines With Textured Wallpaper On Furniture

 Here’s a fix for the imperfections in the wallpaper in the corners.
 Add clear wax in the corners around all the edges.
 You can do this with a chip brush.
-Next, while the wax is still wet, use Dixie Belle Dirt to blend those edges and create a dirty aged look to the cabinet doors.
+Next, while the wax is still wet, use Dixie Belle Dirt to blend those edges and create a dirty, aged look to the cabinet doors.
 It works beautifully.
-You can also use colored wax but I like the dirt as it gives that authentic aged finish I like.
+You can also use colored wax, but I like the dirt as it gives that authentically aged finish I like.

 THIS is what I’m talking about!
 How fun is this?!
-And with a few simple products, you can update your furniture with an amazing textured and paintable wallpaper too.
-I think it’s so much better than before and it works well with my modern farmhouse decor.
+And with a few simple products, you can update your furniture with amazing textured and paintable wallpaper too.
+I think it’s so much better than before, and it works well with my modern farmhouse decor.

 Hey, thanks for joining me today on my mission to update this ugly cabinet dresser.
-I always welcome your feedback on all my projects and will be more than happy to answer any questions you may have.
-You can drop me a comment below or just say, “HEY!”
+I always welcome your feedback on all my projects and will be more than happy to answer any questions.
+You can drop me a comment below or say, “HEY!”
 It makes my day to hear from you. 😘

 Until the next project, xo, Do